Temporal-Difference estimation of dynamic discrete choice models: Temporal-difference estimation

 \section{Temporal-difference estimation}

 This section presents our TD method for estimating $h(.)$ and $g(.)$.
-Let us first start with the $h(\cdot)$ function.
-Our method is based on a functional approximation for $h(.)$ .
-To this end, we (approximately) parameterize this as

-where $\phi(a,x)$ consists of a set of basis functions over the domain $(a,x)$, and the superscript $j$ represents the $j$th dimension of $h()$.
-Here, $\omega^{*}$ denotes some approximation weights (more on this below).
-For the remainder of this paper, we shall drop the superscript $j$ indexing the dimension of $h(.)$ and proceed as if the latter, and therefore $\theta^{*}$, is a scalar.
-However, it should be taken as implicit that all our results hold for general $h(.)$, as long as each dimension is treated separately.
-Also, to simplify the notation, we shall denote $\phi_{it}:=\phi(a_{it},x_{it})$ and $z_{it}:=z(a_{it},x_{it}).$
+Note that $h(\cdot)$ is a vector, of the same dimension as $\theta$.
+Our methods provide functional approximations separately for each component $h^{(j)}$ of $h$.
+To simplify notation, we drop the superscript $j$ indexing the elements of $h(.)$ and proceed as if the latter, and therefore $\theta^{*}$, is a scalar.
+However, it should be taken as implicit that all our results hold for general $h(.)$, as long as each of its elements are treated separately.

 For any candidate function, $f(a,x)$, for $h(a,x)$, denote the TD error by

 and the dynamic programming operator by